 This is the most crucial question, and it has a straightforward answer: when your policy says you can!

-You need to read the exclusions and limitations sections of your contract.
+Need to read the exclusions and limitations sections of your contract.
 This will tell you how much you are allowed to claim for certain things.
-For example, an insurance company might state that they cover any sudden onset illness up to $5000, so you need to make sure your expenses exceed this amount before submitting a claim.
+For example, an insurance company might state that they cover any sudden onset illness up to £5000, so you need to make sure your expenses exceed this amount before submitting a claim.

 You can also check the company’s website or call customer service for tips on what types of claims they’ll cover.
 Ask them any questions that come up – there is usually someone available 24 hours a day!